Car AC Turns Off At Wide Open Throttle: 3 Potential Causes

 2. Provide Full Power To The Wheels

-The engine’s crankshaft supplies power to the AC compressor pulley via a serpentine belt.
-On the other hand, the engine’s crankshaft is also connected to the transmission to provide power to the wheels.
+The engine’s crankshaft gives power to the AC compressor pulley using a belt.
+The engine’s crankshaft also links to the transmission to give power to the wheels.

-When the car is at wide open throttle, the engine is working at maximum power and is sending most of the power to the transmission to power the wheels.
-This leaves less power for the AC compressor to work, causing the AC to turn off.
+When the car is at full throttle, the engine works at maximum power.
+It sends most power to the transmission to move the wheels.
+This leaves less power for the AC compressor to work.
+So the AC turns off.

-When the car is no longer at wide open throttle, the engine is no longer working at maximum power and has more power to send to the AC compressor.
-This results in the AC compressor working effectively and cooling the cabin.
+When the car is not at full throttle, the engine does not work at maximum power.
+It has more power to send to the AC compressor.
+This makes the AC compressor work well and cool the cabin.

 You can further read about it in my guide on car loses power and acceleration when AC is on.